 Do you need to forcefully push your power cords into the wall?
 If so, you probably need to pull it out with force.
 When you do, you cause wire connections to loosen.
 Your cord could stop working or shock you when you plug it into an outlet.

-Perhaps the worst issue that comes from a loose electrical box is shock.
+Perhaps the worst issue comes from loose electrical box shocks.
 Depending on the severity of the situation, you or a loved one could experience a significant shock.

 Types of Loose Outlets

-When an electrical receptacle isn’t flush with the wall, it is in need of repair.
+When an electrical receptacle isn’t flush with the wall, it needs repair.
 The cover plate could be the only component keeping your outlet box in place.
 Unfortunately, the plate doesn’t have the strength to keep the receptacle from moving when you plug in devices.

-As you plug and unplug devices, the plate experienced stress.
+As you plug and unplug devices, the plate experiences stress.
 Eventually, the plate will crack, and the moving electric components could spark a fire.
 To fix a floating outlet, you should hire an electric company in Tampa, FL.
 They can unscrew the receptacle and attach electrical spacers to the screws.
-The amount of spacers they need depend on the fit, so it could take multiple spacers.
+The number of spacers they need depend on the fit, so it could take multiple spacers.

 Once repaired, your floating outlet will be stuck in place.
 It won’t move around every time you place something into or out of the receptacle.

 A recessed outlet is similar to a floating outlet.
 However, it happens when the receptacle is too deep inside a wall.
 The unit doesn’t sit on the wall and gets all of its support from the electrical box behind it.
 When you use the outlet, the receptacle shifts, and wires may loosen.
 If unrepaired, your recessed outlet could cause a house fire.